Jacob-Relle/TexturedPerovskiteSolarCells/README.md

 The repository is organised into the following main folders:

 - **`code/`**
-  Contains a juypiter nootebook with the code needed run the simulations and all relevant .jcm files.
+  Contains a juypiter nootebook with the code needed to run the simulations and all relevant .jcm files.
 All neccessary paths should be defined at the top.

 - **`results/`**
- Contains the exported quantaties for the four textures.
+ Contains the exported quantities for the four textures mainly analyzed in the manuscript.

 - **`spec-file/`**
   This file contains a list of all neccessary python packages and can be used to create a fitting conda enviornment.